gabriwl165/python-web-framework/README.md

 """
 ```
 A simple dive into `r'/users/(.+?)/'`:
-- `()` this means that whatever matches the pattern inside the parentheses will be captured and stored
+- `()` Captures and stores whatever matches the pattern inside the parentheses.
-- `.` this means any character except a newline
+- `.` Matches any character except a newline
-- `+` this quantifier matches one or more of the preceding token
+- `+` A quantifier that matches one or more of the preceding token
-- `?` which means it will match as many characters as possible
+- `?` Matches as few characters as possible (non-greedy match)."

-But, there's a better way to deal with this regex, currently we have a feature called "groups", that makes us be able to use a
+But there's a better way to handle this regex.
+We have a feature called 'groups' that allows us to use the `groupdict()` method to get a dictionary.
-`groupdict()` method and got an dict as
 ```json
 {
   "id": "123"
 }
 ```
-and this help us a lot! since with this JSON we can be able to desconstruct the JSON with `**` and pass as kwargs into our methods/router/controller!
+And this helps us a lot!
+With this dictionary, we can deconstruct it using `**` and pass it as keyword arguments into our methods, routers, or controllers.
-our boilerplate will be `(?P<id>.+?)`, and let's make a brief dive into this regex!
+Our new regex pattern will be (?P<id>.+?).
+Let's take a brief dive into this regex!
-- `(?P<id>...)` makes us match the code as `id` into our JSON, just like we want
+- `(?P<id>...)` Captures the matched content as id in our dictionary, just as we want.
-- `.+?` makes us match one or more of character except a newline
+- `.+?` Matches one or more characters, except for a newline, using a non-greedy approach.

 ```python
 import re